We may earn a commission when you click on the affiliate links in this post.

 Instructions

-- When cake is completely cooled after baking, mix together the first jello package with 1 cup boiling water, then stir in ½ c. cold water.
-Jell-o mix needs to remain in liquid form for dispensing so don't refrigerate before adding to cake.
+- While cake is cooling, mix together the first jello package with 1 cup boiling water, then stir in ½ cup cold water.
+The Jell-O mixture needs to remain in liquid form for dispensing, so don't refrigerate before adding to cake.
 Make a bunch of holes in the cake using the handle end of a butter knife.

-- Using a child's medicine dispenser, add about 1 to 2 tsp of the Jello into every other hole.
+- Using a child's medicine dispenser, add about 1 to 2 teaspoons of the Jello into every other hole.

 - Using a hand mixer, thoroughly blend the frosting ingredients.